Parametrized Sharing for Multi-Agent Hybrid DRL for Multiple Multi-Functional RISs-Aided Downlink NOMA Networks: Proposed PMHRL Scheme

 \subsection{Parametrized Sharing in PMHRL}

-In the context of individual agent design in hybrid DRL frameworks, PPO and DQN typically select actions independently based on their respective input states.
-This isolated decision-making process neglects the potential interdependence and interaction between the two strategies.
-To address this, inspired by \cite{ref23}, we propose a parametrized sharing mechanism.
-The core idea is to enable the shared representation between the PPO and DQN models by exchanging features.
+Individual agent design in hybrid DRL, PPO and DQN select actions independently based on their own input states.
+This isolated decision-making process neglects the potential interdependence and interaction between two strategies.
+To address this, inspired by \cite{ref23}, we propose a parametrized sharing mechanism to enable shared representation between PPO and DQN by exchanging features.
 Since PPO handling high-dimensional actions performs a more complex task than DQN, information from DQN is essential to PPO.
 Specifically, PPO agent utilizes the discrete action output from the DQN agent as the input of PPO, i.e., $s_q^{\text{con}}(t) = \operatorname{concat}(\mathbf{g}_{q,kj}(t), \operatorname{vec}(a_q^{\text{dis}}(t-1)))$, where ${\rm concat}(\cdot)$ indicates the concatenation of two vectors and ${\rm vec}(\cdot)$ vectorizes the discrete action.
 Note that only MF-RISs require parametrized sharing as they have hybrid actions, thereby improving coordination between the two decision modules.